aws/s2n-tls/docs/SAFETY-MACROS.md

 ### POSIX_ENSURE_OK(result, error)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures `(result) >= S2N_SUCCESS`, otherwise the function will `POSIX_BAIL` with `error`

 This can be useful for overriding the global `s2n_errno`